China II: From Empire to Nation(s)

 Module IV: Revolutions, 1909–69

-Module V: Mao Versus Now, 1970–2023
+Module V: Mao Versus Now, 1970–2026

-A full syllabus — including additional sections on leaning goals, policies and expectations, academic integrity, accommodations, Title IX statement, Title IX pregnancy modifications and adjustments, and other resources — is posted on Georgetown 360 and available upon request.
+A full syllabus — including additional sections on learning goals, policies and expectations, academic integrity, accommodations, Title IX statement, Title IX pregnancy modifications and adjustments, and other resources — is posted on Georgetown 360 and available upon request.
 Current students should also consult MyAccess and Canvas for more information.